Chasmical/Sands/README.md

 Tiny quality-of-life and utility mods, that aren't big enough to have their own repository.

+## Better Fonts

+Adds and uses two new fonts:
+- Munro Extended - Munro, but with added cyrillic characters;
+- Fusion Pixel - pixel font for Chinese and Korean languages;

+Also fixes several issues in the Settings menu.

 ## Blinking Mod

 Makes everyone blink.